epiecs/free-grilly/README.md

 3.  **Connect to AP:** Using your phone or computer, connect to this new WiFi network.
 4.  **Access Web Interface:** Open a web browser and navigate to `http://192.168.200.10`.
 5.  **Configure WiFi:** Find the "Settings" or "WiFi Configuration" page in the web interface.
 Select your home WiFi network (SSID), enter the password, and save.
-6.  **Reconnect:** The Grilleye Max should disconnect from AP mode and attempt to connect to your specified WiFi network.
-Its IP address will now be assigned by your router.
+6.  **Reconnect:** The Grilleye Max should now connect to your own WiFi network.
+Its IP address will now be assigned by your router  (The local ap will keep on working as well).

 ## Usage